omise/omise-node/README.md

 });
 ```

-Please see [Opn Payments Documentation](https://docs.opn.ooo/) for more information on how to use the library.
+Please see [Omise Documentation](https://docs.omise.co/) for more information on how to use the library.

 ### Important Note:

 **Full Credit Card data should never touch or go through your servers.
-That means, do not send credit card data to Opn Payments from your servers directly unless you are PCI-DSS compliant.**
+That means, do not send credit card data to Omise from your servers directly unless you are PCI-DSS compliant.**

 The token creation method in the library should only be used either with fake data in test mode (e.g.: quickly creating some fake data, testing our API from a terminal, etc.), or if you are PCI-DSS compliant, send card data from your server.
 You must achieve and maintain PCI compliance at all times following [Security Best Practices](https://www.pcisecuritystandards.org/documents/PCI_DSS_V3.0_Best_Practices_for_Maintaining_PCI_DSS_Compliance.pdf)

 So, we recommended that you create a token using the `omise.js` library that runs on the browser.
-It uses Javascript to send the credit card data on the client side to Opn Payments.
-You can then populate the form with a unique one-time use token, which can be used later on with `omise-node` or [Omise.js](https://docs.opn.ooo/omise-js).
+It uses Javascript to send the credit card data on the client side to Omise.
+You can then populate the form with a unique one-time use token, which can be used later on with `omise-node` or [Omise.js](https://docs.omise.co/omise-js).
 By using this library, you can build a credit card payment form window and create a card token, which you can use to create a charge with `omise-node`.

-For both methods, the client will directly send the card information to the Opn Payments gateway; your servers don't have to deal with card information at all.
+For both methods, the client will directly send the card information to the Omise gateway; your servers don't have to deal with card information at all.
 The library reduces the risk of supporting card payments.

-**Please read [Collecting card information](https://docs.opn.ooo/collecting-card-information) for an explanation on collecting card information.**
+**Please read [Collecting card information](https://docs.omise.co/collecting-card-information) for an explanation on collecting card information.**

 ## Examples